kevinjosethomas/sign-language-processing/README.md

 - Acknowledgements

-## Motivation
+# Motivation

 For over eight years, I tried learning multiple languages, from Sanskrit and Spanish to Hindi and French, yet I could barely maintain a fluent conversation in any of them.
 When I moved to Vancouver in 2021, I joined Burnaby South Secondary School, which shares its campus with the British Columbia Secondary School for the Deaf (BCSD).
 This gave me the unique opportunity to study a new kind of language – a visual language – in high school.

 ASL wasn't like any of the other languages I had attempted to learn before: It wasn't just about words or pronunciation, but rather learning how to fully express yourself without the tools you typically use.
 While I still definitely wasn't the best ASL learner, our curriculum also included important aspects of Deaf culture.
 Over the last three years, our ASL class has shown me how I take communication for granted and also helped me notice the many hurdles that are faced by the Deaf community in our hearing-centric society.
 From my very first week at Burnaby South, I have had a few experiences that suddenly remind me of the things I learn in ASL class and the reasons our ASL teacher teaches them.
 The [mission](#future-work) below is ultimately what I hope to achieve with this project.

-## Language
+# Language

 Below, on the left is the typical flow of conversation between two people speaking the same language.
 On the right is the typical flow of a conversation between two individuals who speak different languages.
-In between them, is either a tool that can translate between the two languages (Google Translate) or a person who knows both languages and serves as a translator.
-This is also the role an ASL interpreter plays in a typical conversation between a Deaf and hearing individual.
+This features either a tool that can translate between the two languages (Google Translate) or a person who knows both languages and serves as a translator.
+This is also an ASL interpreter's role in a typical conversation between a Deaf and hearing individual.

 <img height="167" src="https://github.com/kevinjosethomas/sign-language-translation/assets/46242684/a001e197-0992-40c3-9866-805eb74092ed" />
 <img height="167" src="https://github.com/kevinjosethomas/sign-language-translation/assets/46242684/43a07102-7a0b-4115-b75d-3b6131d44a7b" />